-Shake up the usual routine by visiting Singapore’s local farms – think farm tours where both you and your kids get to interact, and pat farm animals, while also learning more about nature and the local bustling urban farm community that is often little known to Singaporeans.
+Wanna shake up the usual family fun routine?
+Why not visit farms in Singapore?
+Think farm visits where both you and your kids get to interact, and pat farm animals, while also learning more about nature and the local bustling urban farm community that is often little known to Singaporeans.

 1. Bollywood Veggies